Wallacoloo/printipi/README.md

 Printipi currently runs entirely in userland.
 While this makes development and usage trivial, timing suffers.
 By running under a high priority & locking memory to prevent page-swaps, it can still print successfully.
 Effort has also been made towards recovering from missed steps.
 A kossel-style printer can currently move at about 90 mm/sec @ 1/4 stepping without skipping (and using about 75% cpu).

+Currently, only a limited set of gcode commands are supported.
+Namely, testing has been done using Cura for slicing.
+Furthermore, all comments must first be stripped from the input.

 Usage
 ========